Combining high-z galaxy luminosity functions with Bayesian evidence: Combining different data sets

 In this work, we invert "data" and "model", asking the question: ``which data set is preferred by our model?''
 Given a model $\rm{ \mathcal{M} }$, we can compute the relative evidence of the data sets:

-Note that the term $\rm{ P(\mathcal{D}_i) }$ can also be written as $\rm{ P(\mathcal{M} | \mathcal{D}_i ) }$, with the prior on the data set $\pi{(\mathcal{D}_i) }$ taken to be uniform.
-This relative evidence can be used to compare the observational data sets between each other, given the model.
+The prior on the data set $\pi{(\mathcal{D}_i) }$ is taken to be uniform.
+This relative evidence can be used to compare the data sets between each other, given the model.
 We use the relative evidence from each data set as a weight of the resulting posterior for our model parameters:

 Where $\rm{ P(\theta | \mathcal{D}, \mathcal{M} )}$ is the final constrained posterior distribution.
 The corresponding ``concordance'' LF is then obtained by sampling this combined posterior.